quantranhai/MoneyForwardTest/README.md

 terraform plan -var-file='production.tfvars'
 ```
 Note:
 If you want to enable SSL for the application, please provide the certificate arn variable.
-Or if you leave it blank as default, your app is running with on port 80 only
+Or if you leave it blank as default, your app will be running with on port 80 only.

 File `~/.aws/credentials` points to credentials file located in your home directory.
 It has following format:
 ```
 [default]